-Approximately one hundred four (104) of the Permanent Mortgage Loans relate to the 2014 Series B Participant Interest and are subject to a participation interest (see "2014 Series B Participant Interest" below).
-Approximately two hundred ninety-five (295) of the Permanent Mortgage Loans relate to the 2018 Series B Participant Interest and are subject to a participation interest (see "2018 Series B Participant Interest" below).
+Approximately ninety-six (96) of the Permanent Mortgage Loans relate to the 2014 Series B Participant Interest and are subject to a participation interest (see "2014 Series B Participant Interest" below).
+Approximately two hundred ninety-two (292) of the Permanent Mortgage Loans relate to the 2018 Series B Participant Interest and are subject to a participation interest (see "2018 Series B Participant Interest" below).

 The majority of mortgage loans underlying the 2005 Series J Participant Interest, the 2011 Participant Interest, the ML Restructuring Subordinate Mortgage Loans and certain of the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest are secured by subordinate mortgage liens on their respective Developments.
 The majority of the other outstanding Mortgage Loans under the Program are secured by first mortgage liens on their respective Developments.
-As further security, as of January 31, 2021, approximately 55% of the aggregate outstanding balance of the Permanent Mortgage Loans and 68% of the aggregate outstanding balance of the Construction Mortgage Loans were subject to Supplemental Security.
-The balance of the Mortgage Loans are not secured by Supplemental Security, the related mortgage liens would likely be the sole security for repayment (see "Certain Factors Affecting the Mortgage Loans-New York Foreclosure Procedures and Bankruptcy-New York Foreclosure Procedures" below).
+As further security, as of July 31, 2021, approximately 55% of the aggregate outstanding balance of the Permanent Mortgage Loans and 74% of the aggregate outstanding balance of the Construction Mortgage Loans were subject to Supplemental Security.
+The balance of the Mortgage Loans are not secured by Supplemental Security.
+In the event of a default on the Mortgage Loans that are not secured by Supplemental Security, the related mortgage liens would likely be the sole security for repayment (see "Certain Factors Affecting the Mortgage Loans-New York Foreclosure Procedures and Bankruptcy-New York Foreclosure Procedures" below).
 The information in this paragraph with respect to Supplemental Security excludes information relating to the mortgage loans underlying the ML Restructuring Subordinate Mortgage Loans.